Lampasizex/djangoAppLampasSs/README.md

 1. Select a folder you need to clone the project and get in -> empty space right mouse button -> Git Bash Here (Git must be installed)
 2. Enter: git clone https://github.com/Lampasizex/djangoAppLampasSs/
 3. Open project in PyCharm then open its terminal
-4. Make sure you're in IPNewsPortal folder (otherwise move there by 'cd C:\Users...' command) and enter: python -m venv venv venv\scripts\activate pip install django
+4. Make sure you're in djangoAppLampasSs folder (otherwise move there by 'cd C:\Users...' command) and enter: python -m venv venv venv\scripts\activate pip install django